BrightMove/wizdocs/README.md

 - **Confluence**: For wiki content analysis
 - **Intercom**: For customer support data

-Configure these in `admin-ui/config.env` following the example format.
+Configure these in `webapp/config.env` following the example format.

 ### First Run

-1. Start the Admin UI application
+1. Start the Web App application
 2. Navigate to `http://localhost:3000`
 3. Configure your API credentials in Settings
 4. Sync your data using the dashboard options